BuiTranDoan/CP3407---Advanced-Software-Engineering/User_stories.md

 - *Description*: As a manager, I want the system to track inventory levels so that I can restock items before they run out.
 ---

-[4] **Store labor/staff data**
+[4] **Manager/staff roles**
 - Priority High
 - Estimate: 3 days
-- *Description*: As a manager, I want to store employee information and shifts so that I can manage staffing efficiently.
+- *Description*: As a manager, I want different access levels for admin and counter staff so that system operations remain secure and users only see what they need.
 ---

-[5] **Generate income/outcome reports**
+[5] **Store labor/staff data**
 - Priority High
 - Estimate: 3 days
-- *Description*: As a manager, I want the system to generate daily and monthly reports so that I can monitor the restaurant's financial health.
+- *Description*: As a manager, I want to store employee information and shifts so that I can manage staffing efficiently.
 ---

 [6] **Dashboard overview**